Aadilhassan/github_downloader/README.md

 # github_downloader
-download folders from github

-This python program download any folder from a github repository.
+This python program will let you download specific folders from any  github repository.

 Required python libraries  :

     pip install selectorlib requests